Apollo Survival Radio

 Apollo hand-held UHF survival radio, 1970.

-This type of radio was kept in the Apollo Survival kit on the Command Module in case reentry went wrong and the astronauts ended up in a remote place on Earth or there was a delay in rescue and recovery operations.
-They could use this radio as a 'beacon' or for two-way communication.
-It operated at 243 MHz and was water tight.
-It could operated as a beacon for up to 24 hours.
+This type of radio was part of the Apollo survivalk Kit kept in the Command Modul.
+It could be used if the astronauts returned to Earth off-course, landing in a remote region, or if there was a delay in their rescue and recovery.
+They could use this radio as a 'beacon' or for two-way communication with their rescuers.
+It operated at 243 MHz and was water-tight.
+It could operate as a beacon for up to 24 hours.
 It is equipped with an extendable antenna, a second battery pack, and a spacecraft connector cable.

 Details